ansible/ansible/docs/docsite/rst/dev_guide/migrating_roles.rst

 Using ``ansible.legacy`` to access local custom modules from collections-based roles
 =====================================================================================

-Some roles depend on :ref:`local custom modules <developing_locally>` that are not part of the role itself.
+Some roles use :ref:`local custom modules <developing_locally>` that are not part of the role itself.
 When you move these roles into collections, they can no longer find those custom plugins.
-Adding the ``ansible.legacy`` collection enables legacy behavior, configuring your role to search the pre-collections default paths for local custom modules and plugins.
+You can add the synthetic collection ``ansible.legacy`` to enable legacy behavior and find those custom plugins.
+Adding ``ansible.legacy`` configures your role to search the pre-collections default paths for modules and plugins.

 To enable a role hosted in a collection to find legacy custom modules and other plugins hosted locally: